mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the binary data is being read.
+param **`path`** - Database path in which the binary data is being read.

-return **`Boolean`** type status indicates the success of operation.
+return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

 Call [FirebaseData object].blobData will return the dynamic array of unsigned 8-bit data (i.e. `std::vector<uint8_t>`) of payload returned from server.

-If the payload returned from server is not blob type, the function [FirebaseData object].blobData will return empty array.
+If the payload returned from the server is not blob type, the function [FirebaseData object].blobData will return empty array.

 ```C++